Alwin42/HTML-CSS-JS/Text-to-voice/README.md

-# 🎙️ Text-to-Speech Web App
+# 🎙️ Voicely Web App

 A simple and stylish **Text-to-Speech (TTS)** web application built using **HTML, CSS, and JavaScript**.
 This app allows users to input text, select from a list of available system voices, and hear the text spoken out loud.
 It features a modern, responsive UI for an enhanced user experience.